 San Diego Seniors Coronavirus Recovery Fund

 During this trying time, our role as a community foundation is to support the ongoing needs of our most vulnerable neighbors, both during and after the crisis.
 Our guiding principal is to ensure that every local senior has someone they can turn to and trust.
-To this end, we are working to direct resources to community partners who are responding to seniors’ immediate challenges related to the coronavirus.
-More importantly, we are also looking ahead to the long-term recovery that will follow this prolonged public health crisis.
+To this end, we are working to increase resources for older adults in need and connect isolated seniors with services to help them weather the COVID-19 storm.
+More importantly, we are also looking ahead to the long-term recovery that will follow this prolonged public health and economic crisis.

-Together with our philanthropic partners, SDSCF is leading a regional effort to help seniors recover from this crisis and build a county-wide support system to protect them now and forever.
-The San Diego Seniors Coronavirus Recovery Fund provides the community with a vehicle to assist the older adults whose lives have been most impacted by this unprecedented public health disaster.
+Together with our philanthropic partners, SDSCF is leading an effort to help seniors survive this critical period and build a robust regional support system to protect them now and forever.
+The San Diego Seniors Coronavirus Recovery Fund provides the community with a vehicle to assist the older adults whose lives have been most impacted by this unprecedented global disaster.

 Support community-based efforts to protect our most vulnerable citizens during and after the COVID-19 Coronavirus Pandemic